 Monitoring is the systematic gathering and analysis of data to gauge if something is changing and inform decision making.
 Participatory monitoring is a mechanism that drives learning, adaptation and improvement that typically involves collaboration between scientists, government and local communities in an iterative process.
 Specifically, communities and PAPs will be involved in the monitoring of the implementation of the LRP once formal agreements are in place.

 Monitoring requires the establishment of baseline indicators, done as part of the social assessment exercise mentioned above, with periodic assessment of conditions to assess change.
-The PIU will be responsible for regular follow-up with PAPs regarding effectiveness of the LRP once activities are underway.
+Such indicators could include: